Properly Diagnosing a Gas Furnace Pressure Switch

 Pressure switches are used in a variety of applications.
 Generally, they are a normally open switch that closes with either a rise or fall in the pressure it is monitoring, They are used mostly as a safety device, but are also used for operation control, such as fan cycle controls for low ambient cooling, starting and stopping for steam boilers, and the list goes on.
 Today I am focusing on the pressure switch used in gas furnaces that prove inducer fan operation.

 As noted above, the pressure switches used for gas furnaces are almost always normally open.

-Call backs cost money and they always hurt my pride when they were mine, so the goal is to save both.
-So the first thing to do in this situation is sloooow down.
+Callbacks cost money and they always hurt my pride when they were mine, so the goal is to save both.
+So the first thing to do in this situation is slow down.
 This time of year (December) crazy busy for everyone, but the most important call you will run today is the run you are on right now.
-When I am in a hurry, I’m much more likely to miss things, and when that happens I normally end up coming back to the call anyways.
+When I am in a hurry, I’m much more likely to miss things, and when that happens I normally end up coming back to the call anyway.

 (Approved and edited by Bryan)